mconfalonieri/external-dns-hetzner-webhook/docs/advanced-features.md

 the updates, a combination that could cause the exhaustion of the permitted API calls.

-> [!WARNING]
+!!! danger
-> Beware that this method of updating the records is potentially destructive
-> and subject to "race conditions" if manual edits are applied while the zone
-> is being updated.
-Theoretically, unsupported records won't be affected, but
-> this method is to be considered **HIGHLY EXPERIMENTAL**, and bugs are likely
-> to be found.
+    Beware that this method of updating the records is potentially destructive and subject to "race conditions" if manual edits are applied while the zone is being updated.
+Theoretically, unsupported records won't be affected, but this method is to be considered **HIGHLY EXPERIMENTAL**, and bugs are likely to be found.

 It comes with some limitations.